A Synopsis for why we no longer keep the Old Testament law

 In Acts 15 we read that it was decided by the church that the Mosaic Law does not serve as the authority for the New Testament Church age believer.

 One can keep the Sabbath or any other law.
-Paul did by choice, but not by requirement.
+Paul did by choice to reach the Jews, but not by requirement, not by the New Covenant teaching

 I’m sure you have heard the argument of the Sabbath was changed to Sunday by the church.
 Here is the problem, don’t try to answer a question that has no real answer to those who believe this.
 Because it is the wrong question, it cannot be answered correctly.
 The truth is, the Sabbath has not been changed.
 It is still Friday evening to Saturday evening even if a certain church (Rome) claims it was changed in their books.